Spanning Tree Algorithm – Path Cost

 - The second root is via switch-2.
 The root cost for this root is 19+19=38.

-So, the lowest cost path towards the root bridge is 38, which is a link from the Fa0/1 switch-3 to switch-2.
-So the port Fa0/1 of this switch becomes a root port and remaining ports become Designated Ports or block ports.
+The lowest-cost path towards the root bridge is 38, a link from the Fa0/1 switch-3 to switch-2.
+Thus, port Fa0/1 of this switch becomes a root port, and the remaining ports become Designated Ports or block ports.

 Switch-4

-This switch is also four ways towards the root bridge.
+This switch also goes four ways toward the root bridge.

 - The first way is via switch-2 to Root Bridge.
 The path cost is 19+19=38